Last Updated on September 24, 2019 by lindseymahoney

 Incorporating beautiful faux flowers will help this room come alive without all of the work of a real plant!

-I don’t want this bathroom to feel too flowery so I would really like to include a rustic wood element.
+I don’t want this half bath to feel too flowery so I would really like to include a rustic wood element.
 I am thinking a few wood shelves above the toilet would look great.

 I have a budget goal of $200 and with the purchase of only wallpaper removal products I have already spent $75, woops!
 It will be interesting to see where my budget ends up at the end of this renovation.